-The Rural Travel Guide is a B2C round-up of the best places to stay, things to do and industry insights from the British countryside and is the first of its kind to highlight the true value of tourism on the rural economy.
+The Rural Travel Guide is a round-up of the best places to stay, things to do and industry insights from the British countryside and is the first of its kind to highlight the true value of tourism on the rural economy.
 Therefore we believe it’s our duty to our readers to provide an unobstructed view.

 Rural tourism generates £17 billion a year in England alone, 2017 was a record-breaking year across the nation as more people stepped out of the cities and we can all agree that the British countryside is one of the country's biggest assets.

 It's clear that tourists are interested in our history, heritage and rural culture and as an industry it's up to us to ensure they're getting the best experiences and are inspired to visit again and again.

 Tourism allows our small towns to thrive, it generates income to maintain our rural buildings and landscapes and the food and drink industry relies heavily on it as each visitor takes a little slice of the British countryside home with them.

 At the Rural Travel Guide, we take an alternative approach to tourism and story-telling, looking at the businesses and brands that are promoting the countryside and driving footfall through their products, as well as customer facing visitor experiences.

 Working with us gives you a platform to tell your story and be heard - from working farms that are producing food and creating stunning farmland to ancient monuments that still baffle historians and teach us about our ancestors.